-Pompeo meets Indian leader amid trade tensions
+Pompeo meets Indian leader amid trade tensions, Iran crisis

 Indian officials say they have little differences with the U.S. over political and strategic issues including on Iran, but they have cautioned the two countries need to be careful on trade and commerce.

+India stopped oil purchases from Iran after the U.S. sanctions waiver ran out in May but Indian officials have continued working out for a renewal of the waiver amid escalating tensions between the U.S. and Iran.
+Indian officials say while they understand the U.S. concerns regarding Iran, their country has taken an economic hit.

 Before Pompeo’s arrival in India, hundreds of supporters of left-wing groups marched in central New Delhi to protest his visit and denounce American policies in the Middle East.
-The protesters held banners reading “No war on Iran” and chanted slogans such as “Hands off Iran, hands off!” and “War mongering America, down down.”

 They urged the Indian government not to cut off imports of oil from Iran, as the U.S. has demanded.

+Pran Sharma, a protester, said there was a “bigger game” behind “the trade war” between India and the U.S.

+“That is the invasion of Iran, for which it (U.S.) is making preparations.
+How it can get cooperation from India?” he said.